December 10, 2025

 How does a SIM swap scam work?

-Once they have your data (name, address, security answers, even passwords in some cases), they can contact your phone service provider and request a port-out under some believable excuse/pretence.
+Once they have your data (name, address, security answers, even passwords in some cases), they can contact your phone service provider and request a port-out under some believable excuse or pretence.

 How do I know if I’ve been scammed?

-One surefire way to know if you’ve fallen victim to a SIM swap scam is that your phone number will simply stop working.
+One surefire way to know if you’ve fallen victim to a SIM swap scam is if your phone simply stops working.
 It won’t connect to the cell network, and you won’t be able to make calls, send texts, or surf the internet when you’re not connected to Wi-Fi.

-TextNow Tip: This experience will be different if you’re using TextNow as your phone service.
-While your phone number can be ported out, it doesn’t control whether you get data service or not, as it’s not tied to your SIM card.
-So you will still be able to use data for all your other apps, but you will be notified that your number is gone and that you need to pick a new one.
+Note: This experience will be different if you’re using TextNow as your phone service.
+While your phone number can be ported out, it doesn’t control whether you get data service, as that's not tied to your SIM card.
+So you will still be able to use data for all your other apps, but you will be notified that your number is gone and you need to pick a new one.
+Contact customer service immediately for help.

 How to protect yourself against a SIM swap scam